 For park information and map, see here.

-Okusuma Park has a stunning collection of cherry blossom trees as well as many other treats to savour.
-One of the best places in Kobe for biodiversity, the park also consists of a nature forest, seven ponds, terraced rice farming, water features, open fields and an array of wildlife including Indian Kingfishers and Japanese Pigmy Woodpeckers.
+Okusuma Park has a stunning collection of cherry blossom trees as well as many other treats to savor.
+One of the best places in Kobe for biodiversity, the park also consists of natural forest, seven ponds, terraced rice farming, water features, open fields and an array of wildlife including Indian Kingfishers and Japanese Pygmy Woodpeckers.
 The park is a 15-minute walk from Myohoji station or a short bus ride from Suma station.

 For information, see the Oji Zoo website.